apache/nuttx/configs/eagle100/README.txt

   detailed PLUS some special instructions that you will need to follow if you are building a Cortex-M3 toolchain for Cygwin under Windows.

+Ethernet-Bootloader
+^^^^^^^^^^^^^^^^^^^

+  Here are some notes about using the Luminary Ethernet boot-loader built into the Eagle-100 board.

+  - The board has no fixed IP address but uses DHCP to get an address.
+    I use a D-link router; I can use a web browser to surf to the D-link web page to get the address assigned by

+  - Then you can use this IP address in your browser to surf to the Eagle-100 board.
+It presents several interesting pages -- the most important is the page called "Firmware Update".
+That page includes instructions on how to download code to the Eagle-100.

+  - You will need the "LM Flash Programmer application".
+You can get that program from the Luminary web site.
+There is a link on the LM3S6918 page.

+  - Is there any documentation for using the bootloader?
+Yes and No:  There is an application note covering the bootloader on the Luminary site, but it is not very informative.

+  - Are there any special things I have to do in my code, other than setting the origin to 0x0000:2000 (APP_START_ADDRESS)?
+No.  The bootload assumes that you have a vector table at that address .
+The bootloader does the following each time it boots (after you have downloaded the first valid application):

+    o The bootloader sets the vector table register to the APP_START_ADDRESS, o It sets the stack pointer to the address at APP_START_ADDRESS, and then o Jumps to the address at APP_START_ADDRESS+4.

+  - You can force the bootloader to skip starting the application and stay in the update mode.
+You will need to do this in order to download a new application.
+You force the update mode by holding the user button on the Eagle-100 board while resetting the board.
+The user button is GPIOA, pin 6 (call FORCED_UPDATE_PIN in the bootloader code).

 Eagle100-specific Configuration Options
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^